Pankiev/text-matching-service/README.md

     2. Using message brokers
        ![3.2 - with message brokers](possibleArchitectures/3.2-with-message-brokers.png)<br/>
        Instead of adding web sockets to architecture described in point 3. we could use message brokers.
-We rather don't task right away, but we
+We rather don't process task right away, but we send messages to message broker.
+Our text-matching service will subscribe to message broker and execute tasks
-       can send messages to message broker.
-Our text-matching service will subscribe to message broker and execute tasks upon receiving the messages.
+       upon receiving the messages.
        This improves availability in case of sudden traffic load increase and decreases chance of unsuccessful requests happening.
 Message brokers